First-Rate Dental Crowns in Stoney Creek and Hamilton

 Keeping a dental bridge in place while holding false teeth (called pontics) in between two crowns at either end of the bridge.

 Bridges are similar to dental crowns, but they include solid teeth-like pontics to fill missing tooth spaces.
 If you’re only missing a couple of teeth and don’t want dentures or implants, a dental bridge may be the best option.
+A dental bridge is a practical solution for many patients in the Hamilton area.

 It can take two visits to complete your bridge.
 Our experienced team will make you feel at home while we work on your bridge.
 When it’s done you’ll have your smile back.